BerWang/web/01 Lab 2 Dynamic Websites.md

 There is already a working form.
 Access the `/form` route in your browser, this will display a simple html form where you can enter a book title, isbn and description.
 Try adding a book using this (there are some extra examples in the `books.csv` file).
 Notice that when you click on the add button you end up back at the list of books and the new one has been added to the end.
 Lets look under the bonnet to see how this has been achieved.
 Open the `index.js` script.

-1. Towards the end of the script there is a `/form` route which sends the contents of the `form.html` file to the browser.
+1. Towards the end of the script there is a `/form` route which sends the contents of the `form.handlebars` template to the browser.
 This is how we display the form.
-2. In the `form.html` file you will see that we have created a simple html form.
+2. In the `form.handlebars` file you will see that we have created a simple html form.
 Note:
 	1. The `form` element contains a couple of important attributes:
 		1. The `action="/add"` attribute directs the form to send its data to the `/add` route.
 		2. The `method="post"` attribute directs the form to send its data in the message body and not in the URL.